michiganaerospace/mathtools/README.md

 #### Examples

-To get a sense of what ```Fit``` can do, let's try to fit some noisy data.
+To get a sense of what the ```Fit``` class can do, let's try to fit some noisy data.
 We generate a sine wave, and add a little noise to it, as illustrated in the following code.

 ```python
 # Create some noisy data.